cmda-minor-web-1718/browser-technologies-17-18/opdracht1/README.md

 ## 8. Mouse / trackpad
 Before I adapted the site, it was not possible to navigate through the website without using a mouse or trackpad.
 After I adapted the website, it is really easy to navigate to sports and persons.
 It even shows a message if it noticed you pressed tab.

+## Conclusion
+I didn't expect too much from the results.
+I knew the web app wasn't finished yet, and thus some exercises would not give very interesting points.
+By finishing this assignment I know what points I even more missed.
+I knew the web app wasn't finished, but now I know that I wasn't even remotely finished.

 # Device lab
 To test my web app, I used the device lab.
 The device lab is a place where you can test your website on several outdated devices.